microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileApp.md

   - `[MobileAppProvisioningConfigGroupAssignmentId <String>]`: The unique identifier of mobileAppProvisioningConfigGroupAssignment
   - `[MobileAppRelationshipId <String>]`: The unique identifier of mobileAppRelationship
   - `[MobileAppTroubleshootingEventId <String>]`: The unique identifier of mobileAppTroubleshootingEvent
-  - `[OfficeClientConfigurationAssignmentId <String>]`: The unique identifier of officeClientConfigurationAssignment
-  - `[OfficeClientConfigurationId <String>]`: The unique identifier of officeClientConfiguration
   - `[PolicyId <String>]`: Property in multi-part unique identifier of deviceHealthScriptPolicyState
   - `[PolicySetAssignmentId <String>]`: The unique identifier of policySetAssignment
   - `[PolicySetId <String>]`: The unique identifier of policySet